Cookies and the ICO, GDPR, PECR and ePrivacy Regulation

 This is important to note because if you are setting cookies, you need to consider PECR compliance before looking at the GDPR.
 As a generalisation, PECR controls when you can drop cookies or executable code, whilst the GDPR (Or DPA 2018) controls how you can use the data that might be processed as a result.

 PECR also depends on data protection law for some of its definitions.
 For example, PECR takes the GDPR’s standard of consent:

 “‘consent’ of the data subject means any freely given, specific, informed and unambiguous indication of the data subject’s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.”

 This means you cannot use pre-ticked boxes or assume consent “by continuing to use this website” to obtain a user’s consent for setting cookies – they must agree to all cookies before you set them, using a clear affirmative action (except for strictly necessary cookies).

 Cookies and ePrivacy Directive

-The ePrivacy Directive (EPD), passed in 2002 and amended in 2009, is also known as the “cookie law” because its most significant impact was the rise of cookie consent banners after it was passed, and is enacted in the UK by the PECR laws.
-It supplements, and occasionally overrides, the GDPR – by focusing on key aspects for the confidentiality of electronic communications and the tracking of online users more broadly.
-This will be replaced in time with the ePrivacy Regulation, which is outlined below.
+The ePrivacy Directive (EPD), passed in 2002 and amended in 2009, is also known as the “cookie law” because its most significant impact was the rise of cookie consent banners after it was passed and is enacted in the UK by the PECR laws.
+It supplements and occasionally overrides the GDPR by focusing on key aspects for the confidentiality of electronic communications and the tracking of online users more broadly.
+This will be replaced in time with the ePrivacy Regulation, outlined below.